amazingrando/gumshoe/srd/6-YourCharacter.md

 Your knowledge of social rituals allows you to gain information and favors with a culturally appropriate show of respect for a subject.
 This ability applies to subjects who consider themselves figures of authority, or who hold real or imagined power over you.
 By showing respect, you preserve your status as well as the subject’s.

+### Salt of the Earth (Interpersonal)

+As a farmer or other humble laborer, you get along well with peasants and other ordinary folk.
+You can:

+  - gain their trust, getting them to reveal information they wouldn’t share with a bourgeois or high-hat

+  - tell whether a manual task has been done well or poorly

+  - at a glance, tell whether a peasant is hardworking or lazy, clever or dimwitted, guileless or treacherous

+  - understand the limits of rural civilian cooperation

 ### Science\!
 (Technical)

 You’re a scientific and engineering expert, knowledgeable about astronomy, biology, chemistry, physics, and other forms of science.
 If you have 1 or more points in this ability you may use the General ability Tinkering to fix advanced, high-tech machinery that the GM might otherwise not let you repair.